ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 <sup id="3">3</sup>Token format according FHIR [token type](https://www.hl7.org/fhir/search.html#token).

 The scope parameter of the request MAY claim the following attributes:
 - There may be a scope with name “launch”.
 If present, it indicates the permission to obtain launch context for apps (or views) launched in SMART EHR Launch mode.
 The scope SHALL be used by all apps (or views) launched from a mHealth app which was authorized before.
 - There MAY be a scope with name "purpose_of_use=token".
 If present, the token SHALL convey the coded value of the current transaction’s purpose of use.
-Allowed values are NORM (normal access) and EMER (emergency access) from code system 2.16.756.5.30.1.127.3.10.5 of the CH:EPR value set. e.g. purpose_of_use=urn:oid:2.16.756.5.30.1.127.3.10.5|NORM
+Allowed values are NORM (normal access) and EMER (emergency access) from code system 2.16.756.5.30.1.127.3.10.5 of the CH:EPR value set. e.g. purpose_of_use=urn:oid:2.16.756.5.30.1.127.3.10.5\|NORM
 - There MAY be a scope with name "subject_role=token".
 If present, the token SHALL convey the coded value of the subject’s role.
-The value SHALL be either HCP (healthcare professional), ASS (assistant), REP (representative) or PAT (patient) from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set. e.g.: subject_role=urn:oid:2.16.756.5.30.1.127.3.10.6|HCP
+The value SHALL be either HCP (healthcare professional), ASS (assistant), REP (representative) or PAT (patient) from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set. e.g.: subject_role=urn:oid:2.16.756.5.30.1.127.3.10.6\|HCP
 - There MAY be a scope with name "person_id=value".
 If present, the value shall convey the EPR-SPID identifier of the patient’s record and the patient assigning authority formatted in CX syntax. e.g: person_id=305000^^^&amp;2.16.756.5.30.1.109.6.5.3.1.1&amp;ISO

 Depending on the value of the role scope additional scopes are required, as described in the following sections.

-##### Heathcare Professional Extension
+##### Healthcare Professional Extension
 In the healthcare professional extension, the scope subject_role SHALL be the code HCP from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set.

 ##### Assistant Extension
 In the assistant extension, the scope subject_role SHALL be the code ASS from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set.
-There SHALL be a scope with name princi-pal_id=value.
+There SHALL be a scope with name principal_id=value.
 The value SHALL convey the GLN of the healthcare professional an assistant is acting on behalf of.
 There SHALL be a scope with name principal=value.
 The value SHALL convey the name of the healthcare professional an assistant is acting on behalf of.
 There MAY be one or more scopes with name group_id=value and corresponding group=value.
-If pre-sent each value SHALL convey the ID and name of the subject’s organization or group as registered in the EPR HPD.
+If present each value SHALL convey the ID and name of the subject’s organization or group as registered in the EPR HPD.
 The ID MUST be an OID in the format of an URN.

 ##### 	Patient Extension
 In the patient extension, the scope subject_role SHALL be the code PAT from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set.
 The value of the purpose of use scope SHALL be the code NORM from code system 2.16.756.5.30.1.127.3.10.5 of the CH:EPR value set.